fbpx

 Green beans almondine in a black Staub skillet.

-Green beans almondine is a classic French recipe.
 Long, slender green beans are briefly blanched, then sautéed until crisp-tender.
-Drizzled with lemon juice, they’re sprinkled with flaky sea salt, freshly-ground pepper, and lemon zest.
+They’re drizzled with lemon juice, then sprinkled with flaky salt, freshly-ground pepper, and lemon zest.

 String Beans Almondine served in a black cast-iron skillet alongside a ramekin of almondine.